Navy medical personnel aboard MCB Camp Pendleton train on walking blood bank operations at NHCP

 |0

-This work, Navy medical personnel aboard MCB Camp Pendleton train on walking blood bank operations at NHCP [Image 3 of 3], by Curtis Hill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navy medical personnel aboard MCB Camp Pendleton train on walking blood bank operations at NHCP, by Curtis Hill, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Navy medical personnel aboard MCB Camp Pendleton train on walking blood bank operations at NHCP